istio/istio/tests/integration/README.md

 This will select tests that have ```label.Presubmit``` only.
 It will **not** select tests that have both ```label.Presubmit``` and ```label.Postsubmit```.

+### Test Lifecycle

+Integration tests are prone to be flaky.
+Introducing a suite or a test from the get-go can cause sporadic failures in the check-in queues.
+Introducing your tests in a gradual manner allows you to deal with the flakes and sporadic failures without disrupting other people's work.

+#### Add Your Suite
+As first step, add your test suite and tests **without using any labels**.
+This will cause these tests to be picked up and run as part of all unstable tests automatically

+#### Observe, Fix Flakes, Stabilize
+Once checked-in, you can observe what is going on with your tests at the [TestGrid](https://testgrid.k8s.io/istio-presubmits) website.
+It is crucial to follow how your tests are doing and fix any flakes or issues as early as possible.

+Once it has run in the check-in queues stably for enough time (i.e. 1 week), then it is ready to be promoted to be a presubmit gate.

+#### Promotion To Stable/Presubmit

+Tag your test or suite with the ```label.Presubmit```.
+This will cause the presubmit gates to automatically pick-up your test and start running as part of a required gate.

 ## Diagnosing Failures